gSchool/stoplight-event-exercise/README.md

 Add DOM event listeners and handlers to toggle the on/off state of three bulbs.

-- When a user clicks on the "Stop" button, toggle the top bulb's color to `red`.
+- When a user clicks on the "Stop" button, toggle the stop bulb's color.
-- When a user clicks on the "Slow" button, toggle the middle bulb's color to `orange`.
+- When a user clicks on the "Slow" button, toggle the slow bulb's color.
-- When a user clicks on the "Go" button, toggle the bottom bulb's color to `green`.
+- When a user clicks on the "Go" button, toggle the go bulb's.

 **TIP**: All three bulbs can be on/off independently of one another.